Safe-DS/DSL/docs/language/pipeline-language/segments.md

 In the assignment beginning with `#!sds yield features =` we specify the value of the result called `#!sds features`, while the next assignment beginning with `#!sds yield target =` assigns a value to the `#!sds target` result.

 The order of the [result declarations](#result-declaration) does not need to match the order of assignment.
-However, **each result musts be assigned exactly once**.
+However, **each result must be assigned exactly once**.
 Note that unlike the `#!sds return` in other programming languages, `#!sds yield` does not stop the execution of the segment, which allows [assignments][assignments] to different results to be split across multiple [statements][statements].

 ## Visibility